R9295/blocktest-converter/README.md

 accounts map.
 EIP-7702 authorizations are signed using the `signer` field, which references an account address that must have a `privateKey`.

-## Output format

-The output is a standard `BlockTestFile` — a JSON map from test name to `BlockTest`.
-Each test contains:

-- `genesisBlockHeader` — the genesis block header with computed state root
-- `pre` — pre-state accounts (balance, nonce, code, storage)
-- `blocks` — list of blocks with RLP encoding and headers
-- `postStateHash` — state root after the last valid block
-- `lastblockhash` — hash of the last valid block
-- `network` — fork name
-- `sealEngine` — always `"NoProof"`

 ## Supported forks

 Frontier, Homestead, EIP150, EIP158, Byzantium, Constantinople,